 Northern Eilat Dive Sites

 One issue with the site is its poor location that collects massive amounts of loose silt and sand.
-The boat was once used as a liveaboard but was decommisioned and sunk.
+The boat was once used as a liveaboard but was decommissioned and sunk.

-Next time any of you plan to sink your boats, please put more thought in the location.
+Next time any of you plan to sink your boats, please put more thought into the location.

-Regardless of the poor visibility, it’s an amazing dive that we highly reccomend.
+Regardless of the poor visibility, it’s an amazing dive that we highly recommend.
 Having a proper scuba mask will also help out with visibility.

 As far as sea life, expect to see endless lionfish, sea urchins, and reef fish.

 Moses and Joshua Rock